 At Kingsbury High School we recognise that our curriculum is vital in preparing our young people for future success.
 We are very proud of the broad, rigorous curriculum we offer all our students which is full of opportunities and challenge that will enable them to develop the knowledge and skills they will need throughout life.

 Our curriculum is a key part of our UNICEF Rights Respecting status - particularly Articles 28 and 29.

 At this stage, we focus on helping students to build on their learning from their primary schools as they develop subject specific knowledge and skills.
 Students who need further support with their learning are placed in smaller classes for core subjects and follow a differentiated curriculum in order to support them to catch up with their peers by the time they reach Year 8.

-The Foundation Stage consists of Years 8 and 9 as students complete their Key Stage 3 curriculum.
+The stage consists of Years 8 and 9 as students complete their Key Stage 3 curriculum.
 They build on their learning from the Transition Stage and in Year 9 they begin making their choices for the qualifications they will gain in the Examination Stage.
 Students also begin their Religious Studies GCSE at this stage in Year 9.

 Students begin this stage in Year 10, when they move to the Upper School at Princes Avenue.
 Students are placed on a 'guided pathways' based on their prior attainment.
 In addition to the core curriculum, students are able to choose some further subjects that they would like to gain qualifications in.
 Students gain their first qualification in Year 10 – Religious Studies GCSE – with the remaining qualifications achieved in Year 11.